davidandradeduarte/benthos-nats-jetstream-output-loop-bug/README.md

-# Reproducing a bug in Benthos when using nats jetstream
+# Reproducing a bug in Benthos when using NATS JetStream output

 [**GitHub issue**](TBA)